Azure/apim-lab/apim-lab/4-policies-expressions/policies-expressions-4-6-send-one-way-request.md

 ---

-## Calculator API
+## Send One Way policy

 APIM integrates well with [external services](https://docs.microsoft.com/en-us/azure/api-management/api-management-sample-send-request) via HTTP-based interaction.

 This example shows a fire-and-forget [send-one-way-request](https://docs.microsoft.com/en-us/azure/api-management/api-management-sample-send-request#send-one-way-request) policy, which does not await a response.
 Alternatively, you can use a [send-request](https://docs.microsoft.com/en-us/azure/api-management/api-management-sample-send-request#send-request) policy to send a request and await a return.
 Some complex in-flight processing logic may also be better handled by using Logic Apps.

-### Send-One-Way-Request Setup
+### Setup the Send-One-Way-Request policy

-The following policy and payload applies for both examples in this lab. **Please ensure that you replace the value in `<set-url>` with your webhook target URL.** You will identify the URL in either example below.
+The following policy and payload applies for both examples in this section (webhook and teams). **Please ensure that you replace the value in `<set-url>` with your webhook target URL.** You will identify the URL in either example below.

-- Open the *Add two integers* operation in the Calculator API.
+- Open the **Add two integers** operation in the Calculator API.
-- Open the 'Code View'.
+- Open the **Code View**.
-- Add the `send-one-way-request` policy to *Outbound processing* and replace the webhook and payload as required.
+- Add the `send-one-way-request` policy to **Outbound processing** and replace the webhook and payload as required.
 For demo purposes we are going to use the payload for a Teams message (even for Webhook.site) and also send the message on every successful request.

   ```xml
   <outbound>